mayapanchal02/portfolio/Python/nike-sentiment-analysis-bertopic/README.md

 # Sentiment Analysis of Nike Shoes Using BERTopic

 ## Overview
 This project analyzes consumer sentiment and engagement for Nike’s sustainable versus non-sustainable footwear.
-Using web-scraped product data and customer reviews, we evaluate whether sustainability labeling influences customer satisfaction, demand, and sentiment.
-The analysis combines statistical testing with NLP-based topic modeling using BERTopic.
+Using web-scraped product data and customer reviews, we evaluate whether sustainability labeling influences customer satisfaction, demand, and sentiment

 ## Problem Statement
 As sustainability becomes a growing focus in the fashion industry, companies face pressure to align environmental goals with consumer demand.
 This project examines whether customer sentiment and engagement differ between sustainable and non-sustainable Nike shoes, and whether product descriptions accurately reflect consumer experience.